cnidaire/Master1_Internship/report.md

-\caption{Annotation rate of the sequences coming from the DUPE expedition after being processed by the DADA2 pipeline using the current reference file\label{annotation_rate}}
+\caption{Annotation rate of the sequences coming from the DUPE expedition after being processed by the DADA2 pipeline using the current reference database.\label{annotation_rate}}
 \end{figure}

 With such a level of annotation, it can be tough to characterize the population because we need to assume that the annotation rate of the sequences is uniformly distributed over the species.

-If the diversity of a specie is well represented in the reference database, then it will well cover the diversity of the sequences and the most of the sequences from the specie will be annotated when aligned over the reference file.
-Contrarily, if there is few similar sequences for a specie, then it is most likely that the sequences diverging too much from the pool of reference sequences will not be annotated, leading to a non-uniform annotation rate.
+If the diversity of a species is well represented in the reference database, then it will well cover the diversity of the sequences and the most of the sequences from the species will be annotated when aligned over the reference database.
+On the opposite, if there are few similar sequences for a given species, then it is most likely that the sequences diverging too much from the pool of reference sequences will not be annotated, leading to a non-uniform annotation rate.

-Taking all the annotated sequences will ensure to annotate the sequences to the best of our capacity.
-It will however not solve the disparity of sequence annotation because not all the species are studied to the same extent and thus their diversiy will not be represented as well.
+Considering all the annotated sequences would allow to annotate the sequences to the best of our capacity.
+It will however not solve the disparity of sequence annotation because not all the species are studied to the same extent and thus their diversiy will not be as well represented.

-This is why, I will explain in the next section about how to build a more complete reference database to improve the annotation rate.
-However but will not consider the diversity representativity problems.
+This is why, I will explain in the next section how to build a more complete reference database to improve the annotation rate even though it will not fully address the diversity representativity problems.

 ## Improvement of the reference database
 \label{sec.res.python}